Table of Contents[Hide][Show]

 The market for sweetened, processed junk to add to water is a multi-billion dollar industry.
 This is unfortunate for all of the people drinking this junk.
 The body doesn’t need refined sugar, and it certainly doesn’t need artificial sweeteners or food dyes.

-If you want to add some delicious taste and health benefits to water, try these infused water recipes instead!
-These recipes use micronutrient-rich herbs, fruits, and vegetables for thirst quenching flavor with added benefits!
+If you want to add some delicious taste and health benefits to water, try these fruit-water recipes instead!
+These recipes use micronutrient-rich herbs, fruits, and vegetables for thirst-quenching flavor with added benefits!

 Why Fruit Infused Water?

 Why not just drink juice or soda?
 Several reasons:

 I personally prefer the subtle flavors of infused water to the overly sweet flavor of most juices.
 Unlike juice, the flavor is gentle and very refreshing.
 There’s a reason high-end restaurants and spas serve infused waters like these!

 Most fruit juice also contains a lot of sugar.
 Even without added sugar, juice is a source of naturally occurring sugars and it is better to consume fruit whole so that you get the fiber, which helps slow down sugar absorption.